tameTNT/lucahuelle-wjecgce-compsci-unit5/README.md

 ### Additional notes on .run files

-A `.run\` directory is included within the project's files.
+The `\.run\` directory is included within the project's files.
 These can be used in JetBrains' IDEs (including PyCharm), after setting up the venv, to automatically execute the `main.py` file with certain command line arguments.
 They can therefore be ignored for typical use and are merely included for reference/further testing.

 ## Typical Usage

-To run the application, execute the following command _within the created venv_ (which should already by running from the previous section).
+To run the application for typical usage, execute the command below _within the created venv_.

+(The venv should already by running from the previous section.
+However, should you need to restart the venv, simply navigate to the same directory as before and use the `pipenv shell` command again.)

-_NB: Your venv name may be different from 'gce-unit-5'_
+_NB: Your venv name may be different from `gce-unit-5`_

 ```cmd
 (gce-unit-5) C:\...\dir>python main.py --show-gui